 Geostock has been involved in the vast majority of mined caverns around the world since the 1980s.

-Regardless of the lined mined cavern technology, vertical pipes are used to circulate stored products between the cavern and the surface.
+Regardless of the Lined Rock Cavern technology used, vertical pipelines are installed to allow for the circulation of stored products between the cavern and the surface.
 Pumps are installed at the bottom of the cavern for this purpose.
-If the cavern is not lined, seepage water (or mine water) needs to be regularly drained using special bottom pumps and vertical pipes.
-These lines, along with the instrumentation lines, are usually grouped together in a large diameter shaft.
+In the case of an unlined cavern, it is necessary to regularly remove infiltrated water (or dewatering water).
+This is achieved through dedicated pumps and casings for dewatering purposes.
+These various pipelines, along with instrumentation lines, are typically consolidated in a large-diameter shaft.

-Unlined mined caverns also require surface facilities for product treatment (dryer) before shipment and for treating the seepage water (stripper).
-The surface equipment also includes metering benches.
+Unlined mined caverns also require facilities to treat the product before shipment and to treat the dewatering water.
+Surface equipment includes metering stations as well.